Published: December 03, 2022 • Updated: December 13, 2022 • 4 min read

 Buttons and links do different things.
 Use the right one in the situation you’re in.

-Here’s a decent mental model: buttons “do something” and links “go somewhere.”
-But, this is getting blurry these days!
+Here’s a useful but imperfect mental model: buttons “do something” and links “go somewhere.”
+This is getting blurry these days!
 In a modern JavaScript application, many clicks that “go somewhere” also “do” a lot of things.

-Here’s an alternate mental model: what would the customer think is happening?
+Here’s the mental model I use: what would the customer think is happening?
 When they click “log out”, what would be their mental model?
 “Go somewhere”, or “do something”?
-That’s what you should do.

 A programmer knows that logging out is doing something: changing the state of authentication.
 A customer might think something similar– the application is doing something called logging me out.
 The fact that it “goes” to the login page afterward is maybe just a detail.
 I’d implement it as a button.1